IevaSkaiv/Baigiamasis/README.md

    * enter new first name;
    * enter new last name;
    * click to save data;
-   * refresh page and check if new account info is shown correctly on the top left corner.
+   * refresh page and check if new account info is shown correctly in the top left corner.

 5. Try adding 1 gift card to cart:
    * (before doing these steps you need to log in);